authelia/chartrepo/charts/authelia/README.md

    in the next step.
 3. Install the chart with `helm install authelia authelia/authelia` and optionally set your values with `--values values.yaml` or via `--set [parameter]=[value]`.

+### Configuration Compatibility

+While we often make the Authelia configuration and the values in the `configMap` portion of the chart identical, it's important to note there are several differences between them and we only support values in the chart that are explicitly documented.
+The reason for the differences is to ensure interoperability from the configuration resources to the native Kubernetes manifests.
+If you are not worried about this interoperability and want all options available to you then we allow specifying an existingConfigMap.

+For this reason we recommend paying attention to the documentation for the chart as to what options are available.

+To assist with this we've deployed a JSON Schema with the chart.

 ### Expected Minimum Configuration